SyphonArch/DS-HW-tester/README.md

 * Version 0.1.4: Added support for relative path inputs in HW 5, and changed verbose output
 * Version 0.1.5: Fixed bug concerning arguments for HW 6, by removing newline char from argument string

 * Version 0.2.0: Added custom testcase generator for HW 1
 * Version 0.2.1: Stronger custom testcases for HW 1 (contribution of @CookieHCL), as well as stderr handling
 * Version 0.2.2: Added stderr output dumping (again from @CookieHCL)
 * Version 0.2.3: Added `checker.py` as the new 'standard' way of execution.
 For compatibility, running `tester.py` still works.
 * Version 0.2.4: Added longest single testcase execution time output.

+* Version 0.3.0: HW 6 now has active path checking!
+Your answer will not be compared with a fixed answer; it will be checked based on whether 1. the path is valid, and 2. the path is the shortest.

 ## Important sidenote
 This tester is just a tester.